r2mishra/roebling/README.md

 A command-line based load testing tool in Haskell that can plot metrics related to latency, request statuses, etc in real time.
 A minimalistic Haskell implementation of [ali](https://github.com/nakabonne/ali).

-# Group Members
-- Sumanth R Hegde
-- Rohan Mishra
-- Raj Nawal
-- Om Prakaash

 # Features
-- Latency Metrics
-- Pace requests at a user-specified rate
+- Pace requests at user-specified rate.
-- Load Testing/Sudden spikes
-- Simulate multiple users
+- Support for different request methods, incl.
+POST with a request body.
+- Real-time Latency plot.
+- Networking metrics like bytes transferred, latency percentiles, etc.

 # Design
 - Parse command-line options